Is a Massage from a Massage Chair Painful?

 Contrary to What You Might Think, Genuine Relief Should Bring Happiness, Not Soreness

 Americans often (mistakenly) equate physical pain with gain.
 In gyms around the nation, there is a perceived correlation between aches and results.
-You’ve undoubtedly heard, “No pain, no gain.”
+You’ve undoubtedly heard the myth of, “No pain, no gain.”
 When we feel sore, we believe the extent of the exertion has a corresponding benefit; somehow, we’ve been trained to believe that more agony implies more reward.

 But that outlook is wrong.
 Especially when it comes to massage chairs.